Chapter 13

 "[14] Believe me when I say that I am in the Father and the Father is in me; or at least believe on the evidence of the miracles themselves.
 [12] I tell you the truth, anyone who has faith in me will do what I have been doing.
 He will do even greater things than these, because I am going to the Father.
 [13] And I will do whatever you ask in my name, so that the Son may bring glory to the Father.
 [14] You may ask me for anything in my name, and I will do it."

-Before we misinterpret verses 13 and 14 we must consider the whole council of the Bible.
-Specifically, we must remember that the above promise God made to answer our prayers is with the condition they are to be in accordance with His will.
-To see this let us consider the following instruction,
+Before we misinterpret verses 13 and 14 we must remember that the above promise God made to answer our prayers comes with the condition they are to be in accordance with His will.
+This is recorded in,

 1 John 5:14-15